 I use Utah Compose every Thursday during our first block of ELA.
 I each 4-Square Writing on the other days.
 I don’t give spelling homework this year but give weekly writing homework instead.
 Our writing has improved tremendously this year!
 I’m so pleased.

 I’m subscribed to Scholastic News and Time for Kids, which we use with Comprehension Toolkit.
 We also use 6 Minute Solution to work on fluency every day.

 Our 4th grade class read alouds are The Lightning Thief, Sideways Stories from Wayside School, Little House on the Prairie, and The Lemonade War.

 Unfortunately, we do not have a textbook or anything for our science curriculum.
 It’s all Utah based in 4th grade, so we can’t just choose any science textbook for my school to purchase.
-Luckily, UEN has amazing resources and lesson plans to use, so I don’t have to completely pull it all out of the sky.
+Luckily, UEN has amazing resources and lesson plans to use, so I don’t have to pull it all out of the sky completely.

 Flextime is exactly that – flexible.
-Twice a month we have specials, and this is when those get fit in.
+Twice a month, we have specials, and this is when those get fit in.
 Students have music, art, P.E., and keyboarding for 20 minutes each, twice a month.
-I know, kind of crazy, but that’s what we get at a charter school.
-Our Jr. High teachers teach the music, art, and P.E., and our teaching aide teaches keyboarding.
+I know, crazy, but that’s what we get at a charter school.
+Our Jr. High teachers teach music, art, and P.E., and our teaching aide teaches keyboarding.
 The lack of specials is why we have so much recess in our schedule.

-Also included in this time block is social studies on Mondays, business/finance/leadership on Tuesdays and Thursdays, and health on Wednesdays.
+Also included in this time block are social studies on Mondays, business/finance/leadership on Tuesdays and Thursdays, and health on Wednesdays.
 Once a month I’ll fit in an art lesson, too.

 My school has the McGraw-Hill MyMath series.
 I like it.
 I feel like it’s easy to follow and does a good job laying out the lessons for the kids.
 The only thing I wish it had was some sort of review/spiraling concept within it.